Programs, Packets, and List Segmentation

 3. Select Create Packets then select the static 'List' you want to canvass from

-1. Drop down will populate with the all static lists created for the district selected
+1. Drop down will populate with the all static lists users created for the district selected

-1. Choose the number of targets you would like in each packet
+1. Choose the number of households you would like in each packet

 • Please note that if the list is large, the user should aim to make the packets no larger than 1000 targets, otherwise canvassers may experience loading issues or crashes, due to large packet size.